Jarosław Kaczyński: Personal life

+Kaczyński is a practicing Roman Catholic.
+He is a lifelong bachelor and has no partner or children.
+He lived with his ailing mother until her hospitalization.
+He owns no computer and is said to have opened his first bank account only in 2009.
+On December 7, 2024 Kaczyński joined the social networking service X (formerly known as Twitter).
+In 2024, he owned two cats and has been described as a "feline enthusiast".

-The Security Service (SB) files described Kaczyński as "...being very uncertain about his fate.
+The communist-era Security Service (SB) files described Kaczyński as "...very uncertain about his fate.
 His appearance is careless.
 He claimed that he was not interested in material matters, women, e.g. he does not care about having a family in the future.
 He has a phlegmatic disposition, the appearance of a bookworm."
-Also, the files noted he would not agree to any cooperation with the SB.
+The files also noted that he was not willing to cooperate with the SB in any capacity.

-Kaczyński lived with his ailing mother until her hospitalization.
-He owns no computer and is said to have opened his first bank account only in 2009.
-He has no spouse, partner or children, and he is a practicing Roman Catholic.
-Being a feline enthusiast, Kaczyński owns a cat.

 In popular culture

-The main character of the political satire web series The Chairman's Ear, chairman Jarosław (depicted by series creator Robert Górski), is modeled on Kaczyński.
+The main character of the political satire web series The Chairman's Ear, chairman Jarosław (portrayed by series creator Robert Górski), is modeled on Kaczyński.